nwshane/nwshane.github.io/src/pages/blog/2019-08-24-how-to-code-review/index.md

 ## Tips & best practices

 Here are some tips and best practices on how to go about reviewing code.
 Many of these will sound obvious, but they're easy to forget!
-If one of these speaks to you in particular, try to keep it in mind the next time you review someone's code.
+If one of these speaks to you in particular, try to keep it in mind the next few times you review someone's code, and eventually it will become a habit.

 ### 🧠 Understand what you're reviewing